seanwalton/mixed-initiative-procedural-dungeon-designer/README.md

 # Mixed Initiative Procedural Dungeon Designer
 A unity3d tool which designs dungeon maps based on a level designer's preferences.
-This was developed for the publication *Mixed-Initiative Procedural Content Generation using Level Design Patterns and Interactive Evolutionary Optimisation* which is currently under review, but will shortly be available as a preprint on arXiv.org.
+This was developed for the publication *Mixed-Initiative Procedural Content Generation using Level Design Patterns and Interactive Evolutionary Optimisation* which is currently under review, but is available as a [pre-print](https://arxiv.org/abs/2005.07478).
 It is a tool to assist level designers to design levels which would be shipped with a game.
 Our two design goals were:
 1. Allow level designers to interact and effect the results of the algorithm through the act of level design and
 2. Support designers to explore the design space.